-Across the organisation, every personnel, regardless their position and the type of their association with WeWorld-GVC are required to adhere to this policy at all times, including outside working hours and during the period of leave.
+Across the organisation, every personnel, regardless their position and the type of their association with WeWorld are required to adhere to this policy at all times, including outside working hours and during the period of leave.
+In addition, all personnel must confirm in writing their adherence to the principles and values contained in the Code of Ethics and in the organisational policies at the time of signing the contract.